drunot/BetterAppWriter/README.md

 - Additional keyboard shortcuts and all shortcuts are configurable.
 - Oxford Advanced Learners dictionary lookups when the language is set to English (Only available online.)
 - Better detection of predictions window position.
+- Moves the toolbar if the text cursor is underneath it.
+- The additional text that is added by the addon is currently only supported in English and Danish.

 ## Installation